paskymail/Udacity-OSM-project/OpenStreetMap Data Case Study.md

 ````
 ### 2.1 standardize phone numbers
 In the file audit.py the following changes are made:
-   - tag type is changed for phone numbers from regular --> contact
+   - tag type is changed for phone numbers from regular to contact

 ```sql
 SELECT ind, key, value, type